Agustinefe/challenge-catalog-manager/README.md

 ## TODO list:

-- Explain that ordering by category means ordering by category code.
 - Explain that the tables and fields has been translated to English
 - Explain why the slug is generated and stored in the db
-- Explain how I calculate the related products.